Northern Ireland Sites and Monuments Record: History

 The leaning south wall of the nave of Grey Abbey in County Down, in state care since 1907 and recorded as DOW 011:010, was in 1908 safe-guarded with three massive buttresses by the Commissioners of Public Works in Ireland.
 The similarity to Gothic flying buttresses that incorrectly suggest a former vaulted ceiling was later criticized.

 The protection of monuments in Northern Ireland began with the Irish Church Act 1869 (32 & 33 Vict. c.
 42) which gave the commissioners the power to preserve ruinous or disused places of public worship by passing them into the trust of the Commissioners of Public Works in Ireland.
 This was done for 19 ecclesiastical sites in Northern Ireland until 1880 and included for example Devenish Island or Layd Church.
 This legislation preceded the Ancient Monuments Protection Act 1882 (45 & 46 Vict. c.
 73) which introduced conservation for the entire United Kingdom.
 More sites like Navan Fort or Giant's Ring followed through the Ancient Monuments Protection Act 1882 in 1907, 1910, 1914, 1917, and 1919 to a total of 25 protected monuments in state care.
 However, no Royal Commission on the Ancient and Historical Monuments was established for Ireland as it was done in 1908 for England, Scotland, and Wales due to the impending home rule.

 The protected sites were transferred to Stormont after the Irish War of Independence.
 This was continued in the period from 1927 to 1938 when 25 additional monuments were taken into state care.
 This included sites like Drumskinny and Dunluce Castle.
 The Irish Land Act 1903 (3 Edw.
 7. c.
 37) provided the option to transfer ownership of monuments to the Commissioners of Public Works, and if they refused, alternatively to the respective county councils.
-The latter was done for 47 monuments which were eventually transferred through the Historic Monuments (Transfer) Order (Northern Ireland) 1973 (NISRO 1973/325) to the government of Northern Ireland.
+The latter was done for 47 monuments which were eventually transferred through the Historic Monuments (Transfer) Order (Northern Ireland) 1973 (SR&O(NI) 1973/325) to the government of Northern Ireland.
 This included monuments like Annadorn Dolmen or Enniskillen Castle.